notfb/palikeys/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## ToDo / Opportunities for Contribution

+- Write unit tests
+- enforce test coverage of at least 80%
+- Write e2e tests
+- Setup Continuous Integration Server

+- Remove the dirty LessonService.keepFocus hack
+- The way the lesson.component handles score creation is a bit messy

+- Support offline updates and creation of scores (cache and sent later)

+There are more TODOs and FIXMEs in the code.